AndyIbanez/andyibanez-com/content/posts/understanding-actors-in-the-new-concurrency-model-in-swift.md

 # Actor isolation

 Actors are all about isolation.
-Their main purpose is to isolate their state from others, so they can manage access to their own properties, ensuring not multiple writes are performed at the same time, leaving your program in a weird state.
+Their main purpose is to isolate their state from others, so they can manage access to their own properties, ensuring that multiple writes are performed at the same time, which could leave your program in an unexpected state.

 Immutable properties can be accessed at any time.